 In addition, a number of RAF Phantoms were wired to carry a centerline reconnaissance pod, built by EMI of Britain.
 The EMI recce pod was very sophisticated, carrying a Texas Instruments RS-700 infrared scanner; an EMI P391 SLAR; and a suite of cameras.
 Camera fit varied, but a typical configuration was five cameras: a forward-looking camera, twin oblique cameras, a vertical camera, and a stereoscopic vertical camera.
 RAF recce Phantoms could also carry a photoflash pod built from a modified drop tank.
 The photoflash pod was not often used, since it was only effective at low altitudes and the flares attracted unwanted attention.
-RAF recce Phantoms remained fully combat-capable, carrying AAMs, bombs and other stores.
+RAF recce Phantoms remained fully combat-capable, carrying AAMs, bombs, and other stores.

 RAF Phantoms underwent a structural strengthening program in the late 1970s that also involved some minor equipment updates, and from 1987 on 75 FGR.2s were rewinged to give them a few years of additional service.

 * When the Phantom FG.1 was phased out of Royal Navy service in 1977, the survivors were passed on to the RAF.
 Since the FG.1 lacked the nav-attack systems for overland attack, the FAA Phantoms were used in the air-defense role in RAF service.
 The Royal Navy provided flight training for RAF pilots flying the FG.1 to ensure quick introduction to service.
 RAF FG.1s often intercepted and escorted Soviet ocean-patrol aircraft in the North Sea, the most common type being the Tu-95 "Bear".
-This was not particularly exciting duty, though it did have some amusing aspects, as one FG.1 pilot, Wing Commander Dave Wood, later recalled:
+That was not particularly exciting duty, though it did have some amusing aspects, as one FG.1 pilot, Wing Commander Dave Wood, later recalled:

 In the daytime the mission was straightforward, and there was time for a little play with the "Bears".
 As far as the Soviets went, this got a little out of hand, for they started putting a KGB officer on board to stop the crew waving at us.